-Health and safety statistics are reported quarterly to FEL's forestry investments with harvest underway.
+Health and safety statistics are reported monthly.

 Responsibilities and Authorities

 All staff are responsible for ensuring operations under their immediate control are planned and carried out to meet relevant requirements of any Resource Consent or Permitted Activity Conditions.

 Staff are also required to ensure the Manager's crews and/or contractors carrying out these operations are fully aware of these requirements and the steps required to comply.